sansneo/prime/README.md

 Now log into your new system and get the remaining drivers.

 > [!NOTE]
-> Some of these might already be installed, better safe than sorry!
+> Some of these might already be installed.
+> Better safe than sorry!

 CPU microcode
 ```sh